NibnabCodes/pands_weekly_tasks/README.md

   - enter: python es.py "Brave New World Full Text.txt" on the command line
 6. To move between folders in the repository:
   - cd .. - To go up one directory. - Each .. moves you up one directory
   - cd ..//.. - To go up two directories

+  ## References
+  Please see .py files for references used